luke-zhu/noria-luke-demo/README.md

-Sample Rust HTTP app using Noria on Kubernetes.
+Simple Rust HTTP web app using Noria on Kubernetes.

 `make start-noria` starts a 3 node `noria-server` cluster in the current Kubernetes context.